lalantham/xray/README.md

 # Xray-Script

-### Disclaimer: This is for my use only.
+### Disclaimer: This repo is Just for my convenience.
 I have no rights and the total rights belong to the developer.

 Source URL: [Click Here](https://github.com/iamtrazy/bash-xray-script).